edge-cloud/www.edge-cloud.net/_posts/2013-08-12-f5-big-ip-ltm-with-ipv6.md

 Figure 1 shows how this approach would work: The End-User will connect to the load balancer via IPv6, which means that the load balancer needs to have an IPv6 address reachable by the end-users on its external facing interface.
 The load balancer then connects to the legacy IPv4 web application via IPv4.
 This means that no changes are necessary to this legacy web application.

 If you are already using a load balancer to frontend your application for IPv4, this same load balancer can also terminate your IPv6 traffic.
-But you&#8217;re also free to use a separate &#8220;IPv6-only&#8221; load balancer, if your operational need dictates this.
+But you're also free to use a separate "IPv6-only" load balancer, if your operational need dictates this.